magalimorin18/graph-node/README.md

 # Getting Started

-To understand what is The Graph and how we can use it to extract information of ERC725 account, read the `Investigation.md` file in the `docs` folder.
+Read `Investigation.md` file in the `docs` folder to have more information on The Graph.R

 ## Installation